Duration: 2020 - ongoing

 This project is subsidized by the European Committee.

-For more information on this project, please feel free to get in touch with a Nivel contact.
-On the right you'll find these Nivel contacts, together with the (future) Nivel deliverables (publications) and other relevant content.
+For more information on this project, please feel free to get in touch with the Nivel expert(s) involved.
+You will find them on the right, together with the (future) Nivel deliverables (publications) and other relevant content.